andrewacashner/hearingfaithms/chapters/chapter-3.md

-The two words *peregrino tono* would have called up for educated listeners a long tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ, as Craig Wright has traced in medieval sources.
+The two words *peregrino tono* would have called up for educated listeners a long tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ, as Craig Wright has traced in medieval sources like the allegorical commentary on the liturgy of Guillelmus Durandus, whose works were available in Puebla
-In an allegorical commentary on the liturgy, which was disseminated in manuscript and print versions across the Hispanic world---including copies in Puebla---Guillelmus Durandus called the whole time from the fall of Adam to the birth of Christ, including the Israelites' wandering in the wilderness and Babylonian captivity, the *tempus peregrinationis*.
-[@Wright:Maze, 234]

-An interpreter contemporary to Padilla, Cornelius à Lapide, extends the "pilgrim" concept to the New Adam, Christ.
-In a commentary also available in Puebla and throughout the Spanish Empire that Christ, as the New Adam, was born like a "pilgrim" on a journey in a borrowed stable.
+Cornelius à Lapide, extends the concept to the New Adam, Christ, who was born like a "pilgrim" [*peregrinus*] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
-Explaining the Greek word *eskēnosen* in John 1:14, Lapide says "he set up a tent or tabernacle in us, that is, among us, for a short time, like a guest or pilgrim [*peregrinus*] in a foreign land."
-[@Lapide:Gospels19C, 884:
+[@Lapide:Gospels19C, 884, on Jn 1:14:
-"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus cœli ac paradisi \[...\]."]
+"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus cœli ac paradisi";
-This should teach us, he writes, to be pilgrims [*peregrinos*] on earth, though actually citizens of heaven."
-[@Lapide:Gospels19C, 669, on Luke 2:5:
+@Lapide:Gospels19C, 669, on Lk 2:5:
 "ut doceret nos in terra esse peregrinos, cives vero cœli, ut ab hoc exilio magnis virtutum passibus tendamis in cœlum, ceu patriam et civitatem nostram."]
 A contemporary musician, the composer and theorist Andrés Lorente, took up the